daemdom/core/README.md

-# core
+# Core library for DaemDom (python 3)
-Core libraries for daemdom
+Core libraries for DaemDom